prathimacode-hub/DS-ScriptsNook/README.md

 | **Linear Algebra** | **Calculus** | **Statistics** | **Machine Learning** | **Deep Learning** | **Natural Language Processing** | **Computer Vision** | **Artificial Intelligence** |

 You can choose up : Select a topic.
-Decide if you want to enhance your skills through Algorithms or Libraries or Tutorials.
+Decide if you want to enhance your skills through Algorithms or Libraries or Tutorials and you're good to start.

 If you had worked on or want to initiate a unique script and want to share it with the world, you can do that through here.
 Go through the contributing guidelines in [CONTRIBUTING](https://github.com/prathimacode-hub/DS-Scripts/blob/main/CONTRIBUTING.md)👩‍💻